jhrdina/pocket-mesh/signal-server/README.md

 - Keep track of connected peers and their IDs (fingerprints of their public keys)
 - Notify on changes of selected peers state (going online/offline)
-- Forward SDP packets for WebRTC connection establishment
+- Forwards SDP and key-exchange messages for WebRTC connection establishment
+- TLS support
 - [not implemented] Verification of connected peers using signatures
-- [not implemented] TLS support

 [`Reason`](http://reasonml.github.io/) project for native compilation: